 General grade high strength friction grip bolts (ISO 8.8) can be galvanized without difficulty while higher strength fasteners (ISO 10.9) are galvanized in the UK following prior blast cleaning.
 It should be noted that the nut should be one strength level greater than the bolt (eg for an 8.8 bolt a 10.9 nut is used).
 Hot dip galvanized nuts and bolts are used for high strength friction grip joints in a wide range of steel structures.
-Initially the coefficient of friction between galvanized contact surfaces is low at about 0.19.
+Most recent testing of galvanized products has shown that a value for the coefficient of friction of circa 0.3 can normally be achieved and therefore additional treatment is not usually required.
 As slip commences friction rapidly builds up and lock-up occurs due to cold welding between the coated surfaces.
-If a small amount of slip can be tolerated it is unnecessary to treat the surfaces, but

-Wren's Court, 56 Victoria Road, Sutton Coldfield, West Midlands B72 1SY T: +44 (0)121 355 8838 F: +44 (0)121 355 8727 www.galvanizing.org.uk if all slip must be avoided, the coefficient of friction may be raised by roughening the galvanized surface.
-The coefficient of friction can be raised by wire brushing (0.35-0.5), sweep blasting, use of a pneumatic chisel hammer or needle gun (0.5-0.6).
+If a small amount of slip can be tolerated it is unnecessary to treat the surfaces, but if all slip must be avoided, the coefficient of friction may be raised by roughening the galvanized surface.
+The coefficient of friction can be raised by wire brushing (up to 0.5), while sweep blasting or use of a pneumatic chisel hammer or needle gun may achieve a value in the range 0.5-0.6.
 The lock-up effect can cause galling of the threads of galvanized fasteners used in friction grip connections and lubrication with for example beeswax or molybdenum disulphide may be used.